fadden/CiderPress2/ndocs/Manual-cp2.md

  - Formatted documents are output in Rich Text Format (.RTF).
  - Spreadsheets and other cell-grid formats are output as Comma-Separated Value (.CSV) files, UTF-8 encoded.
+ - Files that can be used on a modern system, such as GIF images and PDF documents, are extracted without modification.

 Specifying the special value `best` as the converter tag will analyze the file and choose the conversion that seems most appropriate.
 It's not possible to